biopragmatics/oquat/docs/invalids/prefix/smpdb.md

-# SGN
+# smpdb: Small Molecule Pathway Database

+This page summarize the different resources that reference `smpdb` but use local unique identifiers that do not match the standard pattern of ^SMP\d+$.
+Of the 1 resources,
-The following 1 variants were found: ['SMPDB']
+1 variants on the standard prefix were found: ['SMPDB'].

-## `pw`
+## `pw`: Pathway ontology

-Identifiers for this prefix are given correctly in Pathway ontology.
+Identifiers for this prefix are given incorrectly correctly in `pw`.

 | external_xref                                             |   usages_count | usages                                                                                           |
 |-----------------------------------------------------------|----------------|--------------------------------------------------------------------------------------------------|